The Carpentries: How We Operate

 The names “Data Carpentry”, “Library Carpentry”, and “Software Carpentry” and their respective logos are all trademarked.
 You may only call a workshop a Data Carpentry, Library Carpentry, or Software Carpentry workshop if it meets the requirements outlined on The Carpentries website.

 Note that as long as you have at least one certified Instructor, the other instructors and helpers at a branded workshop do not have to be certified.
-We rely on your judgement as a certified Instructor to recruit and orient volunteers who will support you in implementing The Carpentries values and practices.
+We rely on your judgment as a certified Instructor to recruit and orient volunteers who will support you in implementing The Carpentries values and practices.
 We do expect you to have at least one co-Instructor and helpers, even if they are not certified instructors.

 Local Support